 An empathetic California Supreme Court, on some premise or other (the plaintiffs' contention was that the pro-traditional marriage proposition stripped gays of a fundamental right), could have lectured Californians on the need for a new order of matrimony.
 The court didn't.
 Amazing -- given that only a year ago the same court struck down an earlier ban on same-sex marriage as a violation of equal protection.

 The point here isn't, hooray, hooray for the suddenly enlightened justices of the Golden State.
-The point is, pause, see what can happen when a handful of lawyers decides, for whatever reason, what's best for all of us and how fast we ought to do it: no whining, no flinching, just
+The point is, pause, see what can happen when a handful of lawyers decides, for whatever reason, what's best for all of us and how fast we ought to do it: no whining, no flinching, just do it!

 The irony in the Sotomayor case, of course, is that a president elected by a majority vote proposes to seat on the Supreme Court a woman he seems to value for her ability to ignore trifles like the will of the majority, or social peace, or a law's actual meaning.
 The liberal -- and Obama is a liberal -- theory of judging involves the use of courts to do quickly what democratic debate, being unwieldy, can't accomplish.